gitter-badger/UniBt/README.md

 ## What is UniBt?
-UniBt(Unity Behavior Trees) is a reimplementation in UE4 behavior trees style.
+UniRx is Behavior Tree based open source([MIT License](https://en.wikipedia.org/wiki/MIT_License)) asset that has been re-implemented in UE4 behavior trees style to suit the Unity environment.
 The "standard" behavior trees are good but every frames must be a lot of work and it is complex due to the need to create a number of nodes to confirm the condition.
-This library is to pursue behavior trees style of the UE4.
+This library is pursuing a behavior trees structure of UE4 to solve such problems.

 Sample video => [Youtube](https://www.youtube.com/watch?v=vBdgVHykTO8)